Considering signing up for Cub Scouts? Read our family's experience with Scouting before you make your decision. This is a whole family decision!

 Cub Scouts has been incredibly beneficial to my son, but it has also made a difference for our entire family as well.
 We have been so BLESSED to be a part of Cub Scouts!

-My son is a Webelo now.
+My son is a Webelo now (ETA: Now he is a BOY Scout!).
 To look at this picture in comparison to the tiny Tiger picture above is bittersweet.

 When I think of all that scouting has done for our family over the course of the past few years, I just can't help but choke up.
 We've made wonderful friendships, bonded even more with extended family and learned valuable skills.
 We all learn in Cub Scouts.
 It's time and money so well spent.